Penalties for Entities Misusing Aadhaar Identity Information

 What Happens After You Make a Complaint

 Once you make a complaint to the UIDAI, they will investigate the matter.
-They might contact the organisation involved to ask for an explanation and evidence.
+They might contact the organisation involved to request an explanation and supporting evidence.
 Based on their findings, appropriate action will be taken.
 This could range from issuing warnings to the organisation to imposing financial penalties or even initiating legal proceedings against them or the individuals responsible.
 You may receive updates on the progress of your complaint and the actions taken.

 Keeping Your Own Aadhaar Information Safe and Secure